NEUFS-MA/LSFMs-IM/README.md

 # LSFM-IM
-A collection of papers and resources related to Large Language Models.
+A collection of papers and resources related to Large Scale Foundation Models in Intelligent Manufacturing Applications